Sche7/try-rust-python/README.md

 ### Build Rust Modules

-To build the Rust modules for Python to use, run the command from the repository root:
+To build the Rust modules for Python to use, run the following command from the repository root:

 ```bash
 make setup